 12. Take a Japanese Cooking Class

-Besides the rich history, fascinating culture, and natural beauty of Japan, you should be very excited about the delicious food you’ll be having on your trip.
-Healthy, fresh, and simple, it seems like everyone likes Japanese food.
-So, why not take a cooking class to see how it’s really done, and take home a new skill?
+Besides Japan’s rich history, fascinating culture, and natural beauty, you should be very excited about the delicious food you’ll have on your trip.
+It seems healthy, fresh, and simple; everyone likes Japanese food.
+So, why not take a cooking class to see how it’s done and take home a new skill?

 Japanese cuisine goes way beyond sushi.
-You can also learn to make ramen and gyoza (also known as dumplings) in this supermarket tour and class, where you’ll also learn how to get the perfect ingredients.
+You can also learn to make ramen and gyoza (dumplings) in this supermarket tour and class, where you’ll learn how to get the perfect ingredients.
 Once you try the real thing, you may never be able to look at instant noodles the same again.

 Don’t forget about one of the crown jewels of Japanese cuisine – Wagyu beef.
-This kaiseki ryouri (haute cuisine) class will show you exactly how to prepare this delicate cut, along with other traditional vegetables and dishes, while you enjoy delicacies like green tea and sake.
+This kaiseki ryouri (haute cuisine) class will show you how to prepare this delicate cut and other traditional vegetables and dishes while you enjoy delicacies like green tea and sake.